deividmarreiro/Project-Data-Warehouse/README.md

 - Use access key and secret key to create clients for IAM and Redshift.
 - Create an IAM Role that makes Redshift able to access S3 bucket (ReadOnly)
-- Create a RedShift Cluster and get the DWH_ENDPOINT(Host address) and DWH_ROLE_ARN and fill the config file.
+- Create a RedShift Cluster and get the DWH_ENDPOINT(Host address) and DWH_ROLE_ARN and fill the config file with the same information in the local_dwh.cfg.

 - Update the dwh.cfg with the needed information.